ThoniMiguel/cpt-galileu-bot/README.md

 ## Cpt Galileu Discord bot
-- Nothing much to see here :P
+- A discord bot that I made for fun :P